-Safety is a major consideration and the decision on whether to cruise or not is largely dictated by the weather conditions.
-The overriding principle is that a decision to go sailing in any condition however benign is the ultimate responsibility of the individuals who take to the water.
+Safety is a major consideration and the decision on whether to cruise or not is largely dictated by the current and forecast weather conditions.
+The overriding principle is that a decision to go sailing in any weather condition however benign is the ultimate responsibility of the individuals who take to the water.
 We ask you to be responsible for yourself and not to put yourself or others in danger.

-All planned (programmed) cruises follow the Club approved standard guidelines recommended by the RYA.
+All 'Club Organised' cruises follow the Club approved standard guidelines recommended by the RYA.
 A buddy boat system is used to ensure that, if any boat gets into difficulty, there is another boat close by to provide assistance.
 A land based Shore Contact is provided who has access to the passage plan and crew contact details and is in communication with the cruise leader.
-Please note that the Wednesday cruises are self-help and not run under the SSC organisation, they are therefore not 'Club Organised' cruises.
+Please note that Wednesday and ad-hoc cruises are self-help and not run under the SSC organisation, they are therefore not 'Club Organised' cruises.
 The decision to participate and accept the risks involved in any cruise whether 'Club Organised' or not remains with the helm of the boat.

-If you are interested in cruising and would like to know more, please contact Phill Borham the Cruise Secretary.
+If you are interested in cruising around the Solent and would like to know more, please contact Clive Dakin the Cruise Secretary.
 We hope to see you cruising soon.

 Last updated 10:13 on 18 December 2023